kubev2v/migration-planner/gather_information/README.md

 - Gather all registered dvswitch
 - Get datastore information from VMWare
 - Get resourcepool information
-- Write all the information into an output file.
+- Write all the information into a json output file.

 Requirements
 ------------